Alfajores are flat disks of rich buttery shortbread sandwiched together with a dollop of dulce de leche or ‘milk jam’.

 Preheat the oven to 175° C and line baking trays.

-Mix corn flour and flour and combine with the butter and sugar using a large wooden spoon until the dough starts coming together into a ball.
+Sift the corn flour, flour bicarb and baking powder, and combine with the butter and sugar using a large wooden spoon or the paddle attachment on a stand mixer.
+Add one yolk at a time then the vanilla, and mix until the dough starts coming together into a ball (don’t over-mix).

 Knead briefly until well mixed, wrap and rest in the fridge for 30 minutes.